f5devcentral/f5-tmsh2iapp/README.md

 * It can be used in any computer with perl installed -- including the BIG-IP
 * It is not BIG-IP version specific but it is being tested with BIG-IP 11.6-13.0
 * Supports LTM policies
 * It has been used with **LTM, APM, AFM and PEM modules**.
 It can use previously loaded ASM policies.
-Support for imporing ASM policies is in the works.
+Support for importing ASM policies is in the works.
 * Supports route-domains and partitions
 * Can easily create iApps that contain base configurations (self-IPs, VLANs, etc...) that can be deployed in a BIG-IP cluster and config-sync'ed assigning per-BIG-IP values appropiately.
 * It allows importing (from external files) the following configuration objects: